opensearch-project/documentation-website/_dashboards/im-dashboards/index.md

 **Step 2: View indexes** In the Indices interface you will see a list of existing indexes in your OpenSearch cluster.
 The list provides information such as index name, health state, document count, index size, and other relevant details.

-**Step 3: Create an index** To create a new index, select the **Create index** button in the upper right corner.
+**Step 3: Create an index** To create a new index, select the **Create index** button in the upper-right corner.
 You will be prompted to enter the index name and configure the index settings, such as number of shards and replicas.
 Fill in the required information and select **Create** to create the index.

 **Step 4: Delete an index** To delete an index, locate the index and select the checkbox next to it.
 Then, select the **Actions** button and choose **Delete** from the dropdown list.
 Use caution when deleting indexes, as this action is irreversible.